weaveworks/weave/site/ipam.md

 To explicitly request the default subnet, use `--subnet default`.

+And, you can ask for multiple addresses in different subnets and add in manually-assigned addresses on the same line, for instance:

+    host1# C=$(weave run --subnet 10.2.7.0/24 --subnet 10.2.8.0/24 10.3.9.1/24 -ti ubuntu)

 Note that `-iprange` can be smaller than `-ipsubnet`, if you want to use a mixture of automatically-allocated addresses and manually-chosen addresses, and have the containers communicate with each other.
 For